Byton’s car of the future will be a ‘next-gen smart device’

 Autonomous future

-With the level of investment that is currently being thrown at autonomous vehicles from technology companies and automotive firms, there is no escaping one simple truth: The human driver’s role is going to change.
-Some might say it’s another victory for the machines, others will position it as improving road safety and traffic congestion.
+With the level of investment that is currently being thrown at autonomous vehicles by technology companies and automotive firms, there is no escaping one simple truth: The role of the human driver is going to change.
+Some might say it’s another victory for the machines, while others will position it as a step forward for road safety.

 Smart automobile technology was one of the big trends at CES Asia this year.
 General Motors’ (GM) Cadillac unveiled its new Super Cruise technology, which it touted as the first “true hands-free driving technology for the highway,” and Super Cruise is expected to ship in China initially with the company’s upcoming Cadillac CT6.